 While working at a funeral home in Alabama, Adam did his apprenticeship and earned his Funeral Director and Embalmer License while working at Currie-Jefferson Funeral Home and Jefferson Memorial Gardens, in Birmingham, AL, before relocating to Florida in 2016.

-Adam was a Location Manager at DeGusipe Funeral Homes and Crematory, in Maitland, Florida and shortly before coming to Turners, he was the General Manager of Heinz Funeral Home in Inverness, FL and currently serves as a Licensed Funeral Director/General Manager and President of Turner Funeral Home.
+Adam was a Location Manager at DeGusipe Funeral Homes and Crematory, in Maitland, Florida and Manager/Funeral Director at Heinz Funeral Home located in Inverness, FL.

 Adam's goal is to help each and every family create true life celebrations for their loved ones.
 He is willing and able to meet a family’s needs and request by ensuring that each person is truly honored.

 Adam has been married to Angela, his wife, since 2004.
 They have two children: Hannah (13), who attends Lincoln High School in Ellwood City and Jackson (9), who attends Perry Intermediate, also in Ellwood City.
+Adam and his family attend Lillyville Church of Good in Ellwood City.
 He enjoys traveling with his family and attending Penn State Football Games.

 Jack R. Turner Licensed Funeral Director